ZhongkuiMa/ZhongkuiMa.github.io/_sources/about.rst

 This thesis is supervised by Prof. Shuyun Du, the head of our school.
 I'm very grateful to complete such a thesis.

-In this period, I began to love research and I hope to become a PhD.
+In this period, I began to love research and I hoped to become a PhD.

 My Hobbies